This op-ed originally ran in The Hill.

 At first blush, these developments give the impression that the U.S. power sector is about to take a dramatic turn, and these decisions do indeed represent a significant shift in U.S. policy.
 But major changes on the ground are unlikely to happen overnight, or perhaps …

 CPR's Member Scholars and staff have continued to appear in the nation's op-ed pages to expose the ongoing assault on our safeguards by President Trump and Congress.
 Among recent examples:

 Dan Farber's July 5 article in The Hill highlighted the many flaws in legislation introduced by Sens.
 Rob Portman (R-OH) and Heidi Heitkamp (D-ND) designed to encumber the development of regulatory safeguards.
 In "Tangling life-saving regulations in red tape," Farber writes, "The bill would impose needlessly complex procedures that will hamper agency e?orts to protect the public interest far more than it will improve agency decision making.
 And, of course, for many of the bill's supporters, that's exactly the point.
 Nothing about this proposal is intended to foster safer workplaces, food and consumer, and nothing about it would improve public health or the environment.
-The purpose is to delay or defeat …
+The purpose is to delay or defeat rules that …

 An earlier version of this post appeared on Legal Planet.